 - Consult a tax professional with questions

 Year-end tax planning doesn’t have to be a stressful process.
-As long as you come up with a game plan and don’t put off your tax planning tasks, you’ll survive the dreaded year-end tax planning season.
+As long as you come up with a game plan and don’t put off your tax planning tasks, you’ll survive the dreaded year-end tax planning season and be on your merry way.

 This article was updated from its original publication date of November 22, 2016.